Homestead narrowly beats Carroll for boys sectional swim title

-Carroll won seven events, claimed victory in two relays and set three meet records on Saturday afternoon, but it was Homestead that came away with the team title at the South Side Boys Swimming and Diving Sectional finals at Helen P. Brown Natatorium.
+Carroll won seven events, two relays and set three meet records on Saturday, but it was Homestead that took the title at the South Side Boys Swimming and Diving Sectional finals at Helen P. Brown Natatorium.

-The Spartans won by a narrow margin, with 514 points to Carroll's 501, to claim the 24th sectional title in school history and second in three years.
+The Spartans narrowly beat Carroll 514-501 to claim their 24th sectional title and second in three years.

-Bishop Luers was third with 212 points and close behind in fourth was Bishop Dwenger with 201.
+Bishop Luers was third with 212 points followed by Bishop Dwenger with 201.

 “I think it was truly a team effort, everyone pulled through and did their job today.
 After a great Thursday night, it’s hard to come back and do the same thing on Saturday, and we really swam well today,” Homestead coach Chris Knoblauch said.